SteveBeeblebrox/JSION/README.md

 + JSION should work the same on a minified form as it does in an equivalent expanded form.
 (Newlines and whitespace should not matter.)
 ## Known Issues
 + Comments right before a number, boolean, or null are treated differently when minified.
 When fixed, the whole value will be escaped and included in a comment if the first character or digit is escaped.
++ Comments should include new lines so that minified and expanded formats work exactly the same.
+If minifing removes or changes that something, then it should not impact the parsing of comments.